aberke/eat-healthy-NYC/README.md

 TODO
 ---

-- BASIC-AUTH for admin page
-	- on page
-	- for api
+- finish /admin page for creating new competitions
+- better menu button

 - do better with open/closed status
 	- check for open-date/close-date